-This course will introduce students to the reality of the twenty-first century global village through the perspectives of the major religions of the world, particularly Hinduism, Judaism, Buddhism, Christianity and Islam.
-Students will be challenged to examine the sacred traditions, sacred texts, prayer rituals, religious celebrations, art, music and foods of these religious traditions.
-Students will explore, experience and reflect upon the similarities and differences in each of the major world religions focusing upon creed, code, ceremony, worldview and perceptions of the divine.
-Additionally, students will examine basic beliefs, practices and historical developments, along with the relationship of each major world religion's view of suffering and death and the implications for healthcare.
-Prerequisites: ENG 101 and ENG 102 or equivalents.
+This course will introduce students to the reality of the twenty-first century global village through the perspectives of the major religions of the world, particularly Hinduism, Judaism, Buddhism, Christianity, and Islam.
+Students will be challenged to examine the sacred traditions, sacred texts, prayer rituals, religious celebrations, art, music, and foods of these religious traditions.
+Students will explore, experience, and reflect upon the similarities and differences in each of the major world religions focusing upon creed, code, ceremony, worldview and perceptions of the divine.
+Additionally, students will examine basic beliefs, practices, and historical developments, along with the relationship of each major world religion's view of suffering and death and the implications for healthcare.
+Prerequisites: ENG 102.

-Spirituality and Theology in Christian Art3 HOURS (3-0) FA
+Spirituality and Theology in Christian Art 3 HOURS (3-0) FA

 This course is an examination of the development of Christian theologies as expressed in Christian art from the 1st through 21st centuries.
-Topics will include a survey of the major periods of theological development and their expression in the visual arts of painting, sculpture, architecture and other media.
+Topics will include a survey of the major periods of theological development and their expression in the visual arts of painting, sculpture, architecture, and other media.
 Emphasis will be placed on the cultural context and interpretation of image-texts and word-texts.
-Prerequisites: ENG 101 and ENG 102 or equivalents.
+Prerequisites: ENG 102.

-Spirituality on Page, Stage and Screen 3 HOURS (3-0) SU
+Spirituality on Page, Stage, and Screen 3 HOURS (3-0) SU

 This course explores spiritual and religious themes in contemporary literature, theatre, and cinema.
 Students will analyze these themes through reading, video, discussion, and written projects.
-Prerequisites: ENG 101 and ENG 102 or equivalents
+Prerequisites: ENG 102.